 Using these multiple measures of performance means that a boat's handicap can change very quickly and substantially race by race:

 - The spread of series scores is tight with a few points between the top say 10 boats; this means that (hopefully) up to the last race a number of boats have a real chance to win the series.
 Much more exciting!

 - The overall spread of series scores (excluding those who lucked out with multiple OCSs, DNF, etc.) should be tight.

 - Those who are 'handicapped out of the event', that is, can't perform anywhere near the handicap they are initially given, will have their handicap improve very quickly, but are not likely to be the overall winner.
 So as an underperformer they are unlikely to win the event, but they feel that the system is endeavouring to help them.
 We don't want them going away saying the handicapping is crap and they are never coming back; comments after earlier SMIRWs.

 - Those who have been 'given the event on a plate' by being initially under handicapped should find their handicap increases rapidly at the start of the event and continues to increase (albeit slowly) throughout the event to compensate others for the initial under handicapping of these boats.

 The race committee is always conscious of meeting the needs of competitors wherever possible.
 This includes using the right courses as well as ensuring the handicaps are fair and equitable across the whole fleet.

-We look forward to seeing you on the water at Magnetic Island from the 29th August to 4th September 2019.
+We look forward to seeing you on the water at Magnetic Island.